Discretions

 A copy of your published discretions policy must be sent to the North Yorkshire Pension Fund (NYPF).
 Any subsequent amendments to the policy must be sent to the NYPF within one month of the amendment and no change can come into effect until one month has passed since the date the amended policy was published.

-A number of the discretions are mandatory and you must have a written policy for these.
+A number of the discretions are mandatory, and you must have a written policy for these.
 For the others you should determine which discretions would be useful to include in your policy document.
 A further detailed guide and list of discretions can be found in the LGPS Technical Guide.

 Points for employers to consider when setting policies